fraunhoferhhi/neural-deferred-shading/README.md

 If you want to tinker with our data loading routines to adapt them to your format, have a look at `nds.utils.io.read_views()` and `nds.core.view.View.load()`.

+## Using the Interactive Viewer

+We have an interactive viewer to inspect the reconstructed mesh and learned appearance.
+Code and instructions are released soon.

 ## Citation

 If you find this code or our method useful for your academic research, please cite our paper